Kincoppal School: History

 Kincoppal-Rose Bay traces its origins to the establishment of two schools.
 The first, the Convent of the Sacred Heart, Rose Bay, was founded in 1882.
 The other was founded in 1909 at Kincoppal, the former Elizabeth Bay residence of prominent Catholic businessman John Hughes.
 The name "Kincoppal" came from a nearby rock in Sydney Harbour that, viewed from a certain position, looks like a horse's head. ("Kincoppal" means "horse's head", the Anglicisation of the Gaeilge (Irish) words "ceann" (head) and "capall" (horse).)

 In 1971, the two schools amalgamated at the campus of the Convent of the Sacred Heart, and became known as Kincoppal-Rose Bay, School of the Sacred Heart.

 In 1882, five religious from the Society of the Sacred Heart travelled from England on SS Orient to establish a school of the Sacred Heart in Sydney.
 They selected the residence of Claremont on the Vaucluse peninsula in New South Wales to begin their task of offering students the educational vision of St. Madeleine Sophie Barat, the founder of their Society.

 The original building, leased in 1882 and later purchased by the Society of the Sacred Heart, was a private home built in 1851.
+Margaret MacRory arrived in 1885 and she taught at the school.

 The first permanent school building, completed in 1888, was the five-level central facade.
 The chapel, by the architect John Horbury Hunt, was begun in 1897 and completed in 1900.
+In 1907 Mother Margaret MacRory became the school's head.
+She would go on to found a college of the University of Sydney.

 Buildings were gradually added to meet the needs of school, community and novitiate.
 The secondary school was solely a boarding school until the 1960s, when day students were admitted.

 The primary day school was located in the main school building until 1951, when an adjoining property was purchased.
 The building was set up as a primary school and named "Barat-Burn".
 That building was demolished in 1966 and replaced with the present Junior school.

 In 1982, the school celebrated the centenary of its foundation and the arrival of the first religious in Australia.
 To commemorate the occasion, Sister Leila Barlow wrote and published Living Stones, a book reviewing the spirit, tradition and events of the school's first hundred years.

-Today, Kincoppal comprises a fully co-educational P-6 Junior School for day students, and a Senior School for girls in years 7 to 12, with both day and boarding students attending from metropolitan, rural and international destinations.
+Today, Kincoppal-Rose Bay comprises a fully co-educational P-6 Junior School for day students, and a Senior School for girls in years 7 to 12, with both day and boarding students attending from metropolitan, rural and international destinations.

 Principals

 Campus

-Kincoppal-Rose Bay is situated on a single campus in Suburban Rose Bay, overlooking Sydney Harbour.
+Kincoppal-Rose Bay is situated on a single campus in suburban Rose Bay, overlooking Sydney Harbour.
 The school features a mix of 19th century and modern buildings, gardens and fields.